MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenant.md

 Currently, there are no parameters for this cmdlet.

-You must be a SharePoint Online administrator to run the cmdlet.
+You must be a SharePoint Online administrator or Global Administrator to run the cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at <https://go.microsoft.com/fwlink/p/?LinkId=251832> (<https://go.microsoft.com/fwlink/p/?LinkId=251832).>